tconfrey/BrainTool/index.md

 <div class="cell left" >
 <h1> Tame your Tabs</h1>
 <h3>
-BrainTool organizes all your sites by Topic in a side panel.
+BrainTool organizes all your tabs and topics in the Topic Manager
 <br/><br/>
 Open and close groups of tabs for a Topic with a click.
 </h3>
 <h1> Control your Browser</h1>
 <h3>
-Switch between contexts with ease.
+Switch between contexts and tab groups with ease.
 Keep your workspace clean.
 <br/><br/>
 No longer fear closing a tab!
 </h3>